Mongol incursions in the Holy Roman Empire: Conrad IV's anti-Mongol crusade

-On the advice of the secular princes, Archbishop Siegfried promulgated instructions for preaching a crusade against the Mongols on 25 April, after the assembly in Herford.
-Little seems to have come of it.
+On the advice of the secular princes, Archbishop Siegfried promulgated instructions for the Dominicans and Franciscans to preach a crusade against the Mongols on 25 April, after the assembly in Herford.
+This was an unprecedent usurpation of what was by then a papal prerogative.
+Little seems to have come of it immediately.
 Preaching did take place in the archdioceses of Mainz, Cologne and Trier; the diocese of Constance and that of Augsburg, where Bishop Siboto commissioned the friars to preach; and the city of Strasbourg.
-According to the Annales sancti Pantaleonis, the crusade was preached throughout all of Germany by the Dominicans and Franciscans.
+According to the Annales sancti Pantaleonis, the crusade was preached throughout all of Germany by the Dominicans and Franciscans: "many friars Preachers and Minors ... have armed clergy and laity throughout almost all Germany against the aforesaid barbarians with the sign of the cross."

 On 19 May, with the assistance of Siegfried, the 13-year-old Conrad IV held an assembly at Esslingen, where he took the vow of a crusader.
 His vow committed him only until 11 November 1241, although Béla IV warned him that the Mongols planned to invade Germany at the beginning of winter in 1241–42.
 At Esslingen, Conrad proclaimed a Landfrieden (territorial peace) for all of Germany so that forces could be concentrated against the Mongols.
 Bishops solicited donations for the cause throughout Germany.

 Conrad IV set 1 July as the date for the army to assemble at Nuremberg.
-In June, Pope Gregory IX wrote to several bishops in Germany promoting the preaching of the crusade.
+In June, Pope Gregory IX wrote to several bishops in Germany promoting the preaching of the crusade, retroactively authorizing what local authorities and the king had already begun.
 The abbot of Heiligenkreuz and the prior of the Dominicans in Vienna were also ordered to preach the crusade in their provinces.
 The Dominicans and Franciscans preached throughout Germany.
 According to the Annals of Stade, Gregory had received appeals for the full crusade indulgence from the dukes of Austria and Carinthia.
 On 19 June, referring to the letter he had received from Duke Frederick, he issued a formal indulgence for the defence of Germany and Bohemia, as he had three days earlier for Hungary.